LordOfPolls/sia_rs/README.md

 - Search for licenses by license number
 - Returns all public information about the license holder
 - Asynchronous and synchronous search functions
+- Full enum mapping for all possible roles and sectors

 ## Usage
 ```rust